franciscoxavier04/pm-BIM/docs/user-guide/activity/README.md

 ![Click the emoji icon to see a list of available emojis](Activity-addEmoji.png)

 You can add multiple emojis, or simply click on an emoji that was already used by someone else to add to it.
+> [!TIP]
+> Please note that emoji reactions will not trigger notifications.
+If you need your colleague to be notified about your reaction, leave a regular comment.

 ### Mentions